I Am Legend (novel): Plot

 After three years, Neville suddenly sees a terrified woman named Ruth in broad daylight.
-The two cautiously gain each other's trust and even share a romantic embrace.
-Neville explains some of his findings, including his theory that he developed immunity against the infection after being bitten by an infected vampire bat years ago.
+The two cautiously gain each other's trust and share a romantic embrace.
+Neville explains some of his findings, including his theory that he developed immunity against the infection after being bitten by an infected vampire bat years prior.
 He prepares to test Ruth to determine if she is infected or immune, vowing to treat her if she is infected, but she knocks him unconscious.
-Once Neville comes to, he discovers a note from her confessing that she is indeed a vampire herself.
-Her note suggests that only the undead vampires are pathologically violent but not those, like her, who were alive at the time of infection and who still survive due to chance mutations.
+Once Neville comes to, he discovers a note from her confessing that she is, indeed, a vampire.
+Her note suggests that only the undead vampires are pathologically violent, but not those, like her, who were alive at the time of infection and who still survive due to chance mutations.
 These living-infected have slowly overcome their disease and are gradually developing a new society and new medications.
 Ruth admits she was sent to spy on him by her comrades and that he was responsible for the deaths of many of her fellow vampires, including her husband.
 Still, Ruth reiterates her romantic feelings for Neville and urges him to flee the city to avoid capture.

 Neville ignores Ruth's warning, assuming he will be treated fairly by the new society of living-infected.
 However, his mind is changed when he watches a group of them annihilate the undead vampires outside his home with fiendish glee, then break down his front door.
-In a panic, Neville opens fire on them but is in turn shot and subdued.
+In a panic, Neville opens fire on them, but is in turn shot and subdued.
 Imprisoned and dying, he is visited by Ruth, who informs him that she is a senior member of the new society, but unlike the others who perceive him as a murderer, she does not resent him.
-She acknowledges the public need for Neville's execution but, out of mercy, gives him a packet of fast-acting suicide pills.
+She acknowledges the public need for Neville's execution, but out of mercy gives him a packet of fast-acting suicide pills.
 Neville accepts his fate and asks Ruth not to let this society become too heartless.
 Ruth promises to try, kisses him, and leaves.
 Neville goes to his prison window and sees the infected staring back at him with the same hatred and fear that he once felt for them.
 He realizes that he, a remnant of old humanity, is now a legend to the new race born of the infection.
 He acknowledges that their desire to kill him, after he has killed so many of their loved ones, is not something he can condemn.
-As the pills take effect, he is amused by the thought that he will become their new superstition and legend, just as vampires once were to humans.
+As the pills take effect, he is amused by the role reversal of society, and how he has spent the last years of his life hunting what he considers to be "monsters", and how they did the same to him with an equal viewpoint.
+As he lies dying, Neville comments how being the last human has reduced him to an urban myth, stating, "I am legend."